 What causes the 2000-wide ones to show up in Inspect but not showing debug data, might be something similar, but I cannot determine that from the data.

-Can it be that replacing an asset is not actually a real replacement, but changing the original blueprint into a reference to the new one?
-And would I have to redraw all these splines to have them recognized by PCG, or is there a way to force OCG to see them?
+Replacing an asset is not actually a real replacement, but changing the original blueprint into a reference to the new one.
+PCG seems to access the original only, and does not follow references to replacing ones.
+So I have to redraw all these splines to have them recognized by PCG, a lot of work…or is there a way to force PCG to see them?